North Cornwall · PL28 · Cornwall Council North

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Padstow, that work is shaped by the place itself — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward medieval merchant houses and Georgian harbour terraces.
+The way we approach architectural design in Padstow starts with a measured walk-round — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward modern coastal homes at Trevone and Trethillick and Georgian harbour terraces.

 - Conservation Area